ikding/website/content/climate_tech/2020-02-08_shelves_of_cans_of_worms.rst

     "Software companies to us business school professors are like fruit flies to biologists.
 Biologists study fruit flies because they have very short life cycles, are not time- and resource-intensive to breed, and are therefore the model organism to do research on.
 We in business schools like to study software companies for largely the same reasons."

 To extend this analogy further, the consumer electronics hardware companies are like small mammals (mice), energy materials companies are medium-sized mammals (monkeys), and pharmaceutical companies are large-sized mammals (sheep).
-There is a reason that venture capital like software companies too - they are usually less capital incentive, can operates at a high operating margin, and you typically do not need to plunge billions of dollars and wait for two decades to know if it works.
+There is a reason that venture capital like software companies too - they are usually less capital intensive, can operate at a high operating margin, and you typically do not need to plunge billions of dollars and wait for two decades to know if it works.

 Typical software startups have the following milestone as they scale: (source: `The Most Important Startup Question <https://www.forentrepreneurs.com/most-important-startup-question/>`_)